dhutapratama/docs/queries.md

         ['price']
     );

-In the example above, Laravel will attempt to insert two records.
-If a record already exists with the same `departure` and `destination` column values, Laravel will update that record's `price` column.
+In the example above, Lets will attempt to insert two records.
+If a record already exists with the same `departure` and `destination` column values, Lets will update that record's `price` column.

 > **Warning**
 > All databases except SQL Server require the columns in the second argument of the `upsert` method to have a "primary" or "unique" index.
 In addition, the MySQL database driver ignores the second argument of the `upsert` method and always uses the "primary" and "unique" indexes of the table to detect existing records.